next up previous contents

 LIBDIRS extra directories where to search for libraries

-(note that F90 is an ``historical'' name – we actually use Fortran 2008 – and that it should be used only together with option –disable-parallel.
-In fact, the value of F90 must be consistent with the parallel Fortran compiler which is determined by configure and stored in the MPIF90 variable).
+Note that F90 is an ``historical'' name – we actually use Fortran 2008 – and that it should be used only together with option –disable-parallel.
+This is because the value of F90 must be consistent with the parallel Fortran compiler which is determined by configure and stored in the MPIF90 variable.

 For example, the following command line: